uninunez-media/ableplayer/README.md

 - Chrome
 - Firefox

-With the release of version 4.4, we are no longer actively supporting Internet Explorer.
+Since the release of version 4.4, we are no longer supporting Internet Explorer.

 ## Dependencies